tarwn/lessthandot-hugo/blogs/content/posts/2018-03-01-launchready-focus-on-the-customer.md

   </p>
 </div>

 Initially, I was my target customer.
 This would be the product I was looking for when I scaled the engineering team at [PrecisionLender][1].
 I had wanted a tool that would take all of the best learning from our core team and make it available to the new folks as they were getting up to speed.
-For reference, we were quadrupling the product development organization, launching a public API and third-party integrations, replatforming the entire 250KLOC front-end, refining existing features, and we added a newborn along the way for extra difficulty level…it was a busy time.
+For reference, we were quadrupling the product development organization, launching a public API and third-party integrations, replatforming the entire 250KLOC front-end, refining existing features, and we added a newborn along the way for extra difficulty level...it was a busy time.

 I wanted a product that focused on the fast growing, development organization that couldn't afford to go learn and build and support a whole second product to test their first one and didn't have experienced test automation folks on board already.
 And I wanted to challenge the conventions that UI Automation must be slow and fragile and hard to change.